-Are you creating for yourself? | Photofocus
+Are you creating for yourself?

 Set up to shoot macro images or grab your kids’ toys and create little scenes to shoot.
 Take time to play with kids toys and let your imagination go.
 The possibilities are endless!
 Get back to thinking and being like a kid and play.

-What picking up your camera on a regular basis will do for you
+What creating for yourself on a regular basis will do for you

 I can almost guarantee that if you get back to creating you’ll feel better, more relaxed and happier with yourself.
 Just the act of getting outside and wandering around exploring is enough to lift spirits.